top of page

 • Practicing silence

-We include art in our daily routine, as well:
+We include art for developing creative expression in our daily routine as well:

-• Painting easels with watercolors, and a drawing table with crayons and colored pencils for free-play time
+• Painting easels and drawing table rotating mediums such as watercolors, colored pencils, dot markers, crayons, tissue paper and glue for free-play time

 • An art show in the spring showcasing the children's work!